 Yes.
 In Illinois, if your spouse has 1) not yet divorced you, 2) you have no health care power of attorney, and 3) you are not conscious then your spouse can make medical decisions on your behalf.

 Understandably, this is disturbing at best and terrifying at worst.
-Let’s go through the steps you’d have to take to make sure the person you’re trying to remove from your life via divorce can’t make life-altering decisions about your health.
+There are steps you have to take to take to be sure the person you are trying to remove from your life via divorce cannot make life-altering decisions about your health.

 “When a patient lacks decisional capacity, the health care provider must make a reasonable inquiry as to the availability and authority of a health care agent under the Powers of Attorney for Health Care Law.”
 755 ILCS 40/25